 Welcome to a historical study abroad.
 Over the next fifteen weeks, we will explore many countries and 4000 years of people, events, and civilizations which have profoundly shaped and continue to influence our culture.
 This class will examine not only political history, but economic, religious, social, cultural and intellectual issues

-By the end of this course, students should have:
+By the end of this course, ~analyzing complex documents

 If you have specific physical, psychiatric, or learning disabilities and require accommodations, please contact the Disability Services office early in the term so that your learning needs may be appropriately met.
 You will need to provide current documentation of your disability to Disability Services.
 For more information, contact Rick Muthiah, Dean of Learning Support Services (ext.
 2314 or email@example.com), or go to ds.georgefox.edu.